 - Adequate time off for rest will be needed after surgery

 In preparation for an astigmatic keratotomy, your eye doctor will take a complete medical history of you.
-Your eyes will be tested to check the corneal thickness, refraction, and pupil dilation.
-These steps are taken to ensure you are a good candidate for this specific procedure.
+Your eyes will be tested to check the corneal thickness, refraction, and pupil size.
+These steps are taken to ensure you are a good candidate for this procedure.

 Advantages of Astigmatic Keratotomy